ToshioCP/Gtk4-tutorial/gfm/tfetextview_doc.md

 - a new file is opened and read
 - a user choose a file with GtkFileChooserDialog and save the contents.
-- an error occured during I/O operation, and GFile removed as a result.
+- an error occured during I/O operation, and GFile is removed as a result.

 ### open-response